 We know it can be hard to be nice to your siblings, but we happen to know for a fact that if you are nice to them, even when they are mean to you, that Santa will appreciate your efforts!
-So tell them you love them and make sure you never hit them or anyone else!
+So tell them you love them and make sure you never hit them or do mean things to them!

-Offer to Help Your Mom or Dad do the Dishes
+Offer to Help Your Mom or Dad do Household Chores

-We know this task is probably not your favorite, but if you don’t consider it to be fun, don’t you think your parents find it boring as well?
+We know doing chores is probably not your favorite, but if you don’t consider it to be fun, don’t you think your parents find it boring as well?
 If you offer to help them, the job will get done faster and you can sleep easy knowing that Santa is aware of how helpful you are!